-Our sister agency CNH Tours organizes one or two small group departures every year to the Arctic (see below).
+Our sister agency CNH Tours organizes occasional small group departures to the Arctic.
 Our group tours come with benefits, which usually include a dedicated tour leader to watch over your best interests, sometimes a group discount and trip briefings.

 FROM ICELAND TO NEWFOUNDLAND